heindsight/pylsp-docformatter/README.md

 tox devenv
 ```

-This will create a virtual environment in `venv/` with an editable install of the plugin and all development dependencies.
+This will create a virtual environment in `venv/` with an editable install of the plugin and all
+development dependencies (see the [tox documentation](https://tox.wiki) for mor information).

 Alternatively you can create the virtual environment manually: